CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 {{%notice note%}}

-There is an option for VM-bare metal communication using Geneve encapsulation - [NSX Edge on Bare Metal](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/installation/GUID-21E4C80B-5900-433A-BEA2-EA41FBE690FE.html).
+There is an option for VM to bare metal communication using Geneve encapsulation that is described in the [NSX Edge on Bare Metal](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/installation/GUID-21E4C80B-5900-433A-BEA2-EA41FBE690FE.html).
 This is beyond the scope of this guide.

 {{%/notice %}}

-Configuration to support an NSX Edge node is nearly identical to the existing ESXi configurations described previously.

 The example configurations are based on the following topology: